facebook/react/fixtures/nesting/README.md

 </Suspense>
 ```

-You can also use this to load the old React bundle on demand, if it makes sense for your user experience:
+If the legacy component is only rendered conditionally, we won't load the second React until it's shown:

 ```js
 <>